WHEN TO BEGIN SENDING PAYMENTS TO THE STATE DISBURSEMENT UNIT

 Walk-In and Cash Payments

 You may make cash payments at MoneyGram® locations throughout the State.
 Walmart, CVS/pharmacy® and Kroger are among the retailers providing MoneyGram® services.
 To locate a MoneyGram® location near you, click here.
 Look for locations offering “Pay a Bill” services.
 Walmart also accepts pin-based debit card payments.
 Click here to see for more information on “how to make walk-in MoneyGram® payments”.
-Payments made through MoneyGram® are received at the State Disbursement Unit in approximately 2-4 business days.
+Payments made through MoneyGram® are received at the State Disbursement Unit in 2 business days.
 MoneyGram® charges a $3.99 fee per walk-in payment.

 Payments made in response to Rule to Show Cause actions should be made in person at the Clerk of Court in the county where your court order resides.
 Policies regarding personal checks and credit card payments are specific to each individual Clerk of Court.